The planning system can be a confusing mess. Here is an explanation of the situation at Danes Moss.

 - Cllr Janet Jackson (no longer a councillor)

-Tony Gallagher’s company, Gallagher Developments is acting as the planning agent for Cheshire East Council and TG Ltd on the SMDA project.
+Tony Gallagher’s company, Gallagher Developments is still acting as the planning agent for Cheshire East Council and TG Ltd on the SMDA project.

 Electoral Commission records reveal that Tony Gallagher has donated more than £4.1m to the Conservative Party.
 With donations to individual MPs he has been most generous to the former Minister of State for Housing and Planning, Brandon Lewis MP who received £49,014 in seven payments from 2017 – 2019.